 Click here for information about NWI’s Multicultural Competency Committee and the Wellness Wheel we have created to advance the fulfillment of the committee’s mission.

-By applying the Six Dimensional Model, a person becomes aware of the interconnectedness of each dimension and how they contribute to healthy living.
+Applying the Six Dimensions of Wellness model brings forth awareness of the interconnectedness of each dimension and how they contribute to living a healthy life.
 This holistic model explains:

-- The enrichment of life through work, and its interconnectedness to living and playing
+- How one can enrich life through work and recognize its connectedness to living and playing.

-- Does this help people achieve their full potential?
+- Q1: Does this help individuals achieve their full potential?

-- Does this recognize and address the whole person (multi-dimensional approach)?
+- Q2: Does this recognize and address multiple dimensions of wellness?

-- Does this affirm and mobilize peoples’ positive qualities and strengths?
+- Q3: Does this affirm and mobilize an individual’s unique qualities and strengths?

-Applying a wellness approach can be useful in nearly every human endeavor.
-As a pathway to optimal living, wellness is being applied to related fields, such as health promotion and holistic health, and has seen a growth in “helping professions” including coaching, counseling, and medical arts and practices.
+Applying a multidimensional wellness approach that considers the WHOLE PERSON can be useful in nearly every human endeavor.
+As a pathway to optimal living, wellness is now being activated in a variety of associated fields, including health promotion, holistic health, clinical care, and multiple “helping professions,” including coaching, counseling, consulting, training, and instruction.